 Rachel Novick, Director

 Dr. Novick leads the development of new curriculum and academic programming for the Sustainability Minor.
 She holds a Ph.D. in Ecology & Evolutionary Biology from Yale University and a Master's in Forest Science from the Yale School of Forestry & Environmental Studies.
-Dr. Novick is an Assistant Professor of the Practice in the Department of Biological Sciences, where she teaches marine biology and horticulture in addition to her sustainability courses.
-In the community, she serves on the Ecological Advisory Council for South Bend Parks and is a member of the St. Joseph County Advisory Council for the Shirley Heinze Land Trust.
+Dr. Novick is an Assistant Professor of the Practice in the Department of Biological Sciences, where she teaches marine biology.
+In the local community, she serves on the Ecological Advisory Council for South Bend Parks and is a member of the St. Joseph County Advisory Council for the Shirley Heinze Land Trust.
 She is a LEED AP in Building Design & Construction and offers consulting services on green building and sustainability education.

 Natalie Ambrosio, Communications Specialist